-2.2 The challenge: manage a diversified portfolio of very large size
+2.2 The challenge : manage a diversified portfolio that's very large in size

 The goal is to manage the portfolio (generation assets and contracts) in the objective of minimizing costs while considering uncertainties.
-This problem is not solvable in the present state of knowledge, because of its very large size and its mathematical complexity.
-In turn, it has to be decomposed into a set of problems per time horizons on the following principle: at distant time horizons, the most important hazards (weather hazards, hazards on the operation of power plants, market risks ...) are represented very accurately (in practice as random process or a very large number of scenarios), while the generation assets are briefly described, and vice versa, at close time horizons generation assets are described very precisely, but uncertainties are not represented....
-Each time horizon provides a set of indicators for the closer time horizons, in order to give a vision of the future and to keep all this coherent.
+This problem is not solvable in the present state of knowledge, because of its very large size and mathematical complexity.
+Thus, it has to be decomposed into a set of different problems per time frame.
+Different considerations are taken into account at different time frames.
+At distant time horizons, the most important hazards (weather hazards, hazards on the operation of power plants, market risks ...) are represented very accurately (in practice as a random process or a very large number of scenarios), while the power generation assets are described only approximately.
+By the same token, at close time horizons, generation assets are described very precisely but uncertainties are not represented.
+Each time horizon provides a set of indicators for the time horizons that are closer to real-time, this is in order to keep the real time operation coherent with our vision of the future.